mre/endler.dev/content/2024/no-matter-what/index.md

 As a kid, that made their life look extremely dull and boring.
 I remember pitying my dad once for being such a slave to society.
 Yet, they persisted.
-Not because they stuck to the rule, but because they knew about the positive consequences.
-There were a few other such rules in our lives, and they all made no sense -- except they did!

 My parents didn't invent that rule for fun.
 They did so because they had to.
 Without it, things would fall apart.
-Skipping dinner once is about way more than skipping dinner.
+Skipping dinner is about way more than skipping dinner.

-It's a problem in disguise.
-At the very least, I would know that something was up.
+There were a few other such rules in our lives, and they all made no sense -- except they did!

 ## These rules are simple, but not easy.

-(I recommend Rich Hickey's talk to clarify the nuance in those words)
+(I recommend [Rich Hickey's talk](https://www.youtube.com/watch?v=SxdOUGdseq4) to clarify the nuance in those words)

 It's a very simple rule in that it doesn't have a lot of room for interpretation.
 Setting an alarm is simple, too.